Data Freshness vs Latency: Fast Queries on Outdated Data Are Dangerous

 Fast + Stale is dangerous precisely because it doesn't look broken.
 There are no timeouts, no errors, no alerts.
 The system appears healthy while systematically producing incorrect decision making processes based on stale data.

-This is why data freshness is important as a first-class metric — not an afterthought behind latency optimization.
+This is why understanding stale data is critical — freshness should be a first-class metric — not an afterthought behind latency optimization.

 How Caching Affects Data Freshness